 Martyrs sits atop the controversial stories of child abductions that have made headlines in the last few years.
 Almost certainly, the film was inspired by the high-profile trial of Marc Dutroux that took place in neighbouring Belgium in 2004.
 The Dutroux trial came with many charges that high-ups in the government were involved and covering matters up, something that the end of the film here implies is also the case.
 One need look no further than the fact that Martyrs premiered at Cannes one month after the arrest of the Austrian Josef Fritzl who imprisoned his daughter in his cellar as a sex slave for three decades.

-France has certainly been pushing the envelope in terms of gore and on-screen brutality over the last few years with films such as High Tension (2003), Sheitan (2006), Them (2006), Inside (2007) and especially Frontier(s) (2007).
+France has certainly been pushing the envelope in terms of gore and on-screen brutality over the last few years with films such as High Tension (2003), Sheitan (2006), Them (2006), Inside (2007) and Frontier(s) (2007) a fad that was nicknamed French Extremism.
 Martyrs was celebrated by the horror press as a Torture Porn film.
 Maybe you could consider it an intellectual Torture Porn film it is often crafted around a series of unfolding surprises and twists of expectation, not unlike an M. Night Shyamalan film.
 It opens with a girl escaping from captivity and being taken to an orphanage where she befriends another girl, only for something unclear to appear in their room at night.
 The film then jumps forward fifteen years and into the midst of what appears to be an ordinary family at the breakfast table in an everyday crosscut of them joking amid mild parental disapproval, before this is abruptly shattered as a teenage girl (Mylene Jampanoï) bursts in and blows all four family members away with a shotgun.
 While we are still reeling from the abruptness and brutality of this, the teenage girl is attacked by a filthy, naked figure who starts hacking at her with her own razor.
 And when she tries to flee from the attack, it appears that the room she takes refuge in contains a girl who is chained up.
 By this time, we are in total WTF mode trying to work out what is going on.